rationalpointofview/rpov/_posts/2016-01-10-mental-lattice-mathematics.md

 How should you use this mental Model ?
 Mathematics is a great way to clear your mind.

-__Ways to use this mental Model__:
+__How to use this mental Model__:

 * Identify the measurements of results you are trying to achieve;

-* Set up math models of essential and quantifiable things you try to predict, for business , mostly is profitability & cash flow.

-Eg
+    eg. for a business it is quite simple, cash flow and profit;

+* laydown a spreadsheet, try to predict the scenarios 12 months later.

+    For example;

-If you want to start a business and think it will work, laid down some number and your assumptions, try to calcualte the cash flow scenarios, try to calucate the profit level, varies your assumptions and throw some different [Monte Carlo Scenario](https://en.wikipedia.org/wiki/Monte_Carlo_method) to see how your business hold up.
+    If you want to start a business and think it will work, create a spreadsheet, laid down some number and your assumptions;

+        * calcualte the cash flow scenarios,
+        * calucate the profit level, varies your assumptions and throw some different [Monte Carlo Scenario](https://en.wikipedia.org/wiki/Monte_Carlo_method) to see how your business hold up.
         * Find out the key ratios of your business. eg rent to revenue ratio , gross margin etc, and scale your business revenue by scaling up or down 10 times, check the number and how it will hold up.

 Another example: